MakeSchool-Tutorials/Makestagram-Swift/P11-Fetching-Data-from-Parse/content.md

 We have done our due diligence - the Table View is set up!
 Now we can take a look at how we can fetch data from Parse and display it in this Table View.

-#Basics of Quering in Parse
+#Basics of Querying in Parse

 To retrieve data from Parse we use the `PFQuery` class.
 A _query_ is a set of requirements that we can define - Parse will then provide all objects that fulfill these requirements.